 How do I choose between microneedling and mesotherapy?

-"When making the decisions between microneedling and mesotherapy for aesthetic treatment, it really comes down to the results your client is looking to achieve," says Williams.
+"When making a decision about aesthetic treatments, it really comes down to the results your client is looking to achieve," says Williams.

 While mesotherapy can help skin cells be healthier, microneedling is more effective for reducing the appearance of fine lines and wrinkles overall, she explains.
 "This is because the needle action causes collagen and elastin production to increase, helping to smooth out facial lines and wrinkles, while also leveling the skin glowing."

-For better skin texture – so those with dry, flaky, or rough and bumpy skin – both mesotherapy and microneedling can be effective.
+For better skin texture – so those with dry, flaky, or rough and bumpy skin – both can be effective.

-For skin pigmentation issues, mesotherapy is also an ideal option.
+For skin pigmentation issues, which can often occur on darker skin, mesotherapy is also an ideal option.
 "The injections contain essential ingredients for long-term healthy skin that also help to remove sluggish toxins from the skin cells too.
 This can help to combat dark circles under the eye, as well dark or discoloured patches of skin that can be an unwanted issue," says Williams.

 According to Claire Williams, the founder of WOW Facial, which includes a needling phase within its seven-step treatment, mesotherapy is best suited to clients with the following skin concerns.

-"Clients in their twenties, thirties and beyond who are seeking a little added glow and lustre to their skin will be most interested in mesotherapy," Williams adds.
+"Clients in their 20s, 30s and beyond who are seeking a little added glow and lustre to their skin will be most interested in mesotherapy," Williams adds.
 "It improves the health of the skin by adding nourishment and hydration back to your cells, which helps ensure that they stay healthy for longer, keeping your skin clear and fresh."

-Mesotherapy is best-suited for skin issues that present from within the lower layers of the skin, such as dehydration and advanced ageing, because a targeted active solution is being injected as the needle is penetrating the skin.
+Mesotherapy injections are best-suited for skin issues that present from within the lower layers of the skin, such as dehydration and advanced ageing, because a targeted active solution is being injected as the needle is penetrating the skin.

 Mesotherapy can also be used to tackle superficial fat and cellulite on the body, with therapists able to inject solutions that help break down fat at around 4mm.

-Most therapists at Level 3 will generally needle to a maximum depth of 2mm with a mesotherapy gun, ideal to address more advanced skin ageing signs, such as volume loss, says Simone Shoffman, national training manager for Laser Clinics UK: “You can inject solutions that will stimulate a much faster response than microneedling would and you can deliver them deeper into the skin.”
+Most therapists at Level 3 will generally needle to a maximum depth of 2mm with a meso gun, ideal to address more advanced skin ageing signs, such as volume loss.

-Many mesotherapy solutions have a hyaluronic acid base for this reason, infusing hydration for a plumping glow from deep within the skin.
+Many mesotherapy solutions have a hyaluronic acid base for this reason, infusing hydration along with vitamins and minerals for a plumping glow from deep within the skin.

 Which type of client suits microneedling?

-The main purpose of microneedling is skin rejuvenation.
-The action of microneedling helps promote cell regeneration and exfoliation on a deeper level, which ensures that outer skin layers are replaced with new cells.
+The main purpose of microneedling devices is skin rejuvenation.
+The action of needling helps promote cell regeneration and exfoliation on a deeper level, which ensures that outer skin layers are replaced with new cells.

 "Microneedling is particularly good for treating the textural changes associated with acne scarring," says Williams.
 She also reccomends the treatment for clients suffering the following concerns: